Getting insights on publication analytics performance

 What should you look for?

 To measure performance it is key to know what success looks like.
-Any online publication aims to reach as many people as possible, have them engage with all or the majority of the content and generate high quality traffic to your store.
+Any online publication aims to reach as many people as possible, have them engage with all or the majority of the content and generate high-quality traffic to your store.
 These are the key performance indicators that the dashboard focuses on.
+For those with eCommerce integration, you can go further through the journey from tracking engagement to actual conversion and revenue.
+See detailed definitions of each metric below.

-For example, if your aim is to create as much exposure as possible for your new collection, increasing brand awareness, the number of Opens and Page Views are important metrics to look at.
-The pages graph will help identify what pages were most popular.
-Additionally to views per page, you'll find the click-through rate and the average engagement per page.
+Then the different graphs will allow you to look more closely.
+For example, if you aim to create as much exposure as possible for your new collection, increasing brand awareness, the number of opens and page views are important metrics to look at.
+Compare these numbers to other pieces of content of similar size and type, for instance Autumn lookbook with the Summer one or the same season but in the previous year, or even the same content at the same period but in a different market.
+You can dive deeper still within the same piece of content with the page graph to help identify what pages were most popular.
+Additionally, to views per page, you'll find the click-through rate and the average engagement per page.

-To improve the design of your online publications, it helps to know what kind of screen they are viewed most often.
+Finally, to improve the design of your online publications, it helps to know what kind of screen they are viewed most often.
 If the majority of your audience browses your publications on a mobile device, you can both adapt the reader as well as the design of the publications to this.
+Use our preview in mobile mode to help you quickly see the result.

 device_overview